Jump to the content of the page

 Strain distribution

-The Strain Distribution option enables determination of local strains at multiple measuring locations along the specimen gauge-length.
+The Strain Distribution option enables determination of local strains at multiple measuring locations along the specimen gauge length.
 These are available as channels in testXpert.
 Up to 16 measuring locations are automatically recognized and evaluated during the test.
-This option also allows automatic real-time symmetrical adjustment of the initial gauge-length around the necking (to ISO 6892-1, Annex I).
+This option also allows automatic real-time symmetrical adjustment of the initial gauge length around the necking (as per ISO 6892-1, Annex I).

 Video Capturing

-Video capture is a recording of the test (without retrospective recalcualation).
+the Video Capturing feature is a recording of the test (without subsequent recalculation).
 The recording is synchronized with the measured curve, enabling the test to be viewed retrospectively.
-The option includes no hardware, as recording and synchronization take place entirely via the videoXtens system.
+The option does not include hardware, as recording and synchronization take place entirely via the videoXtens system.

 Second measurement axis option

 With this option, biaxial measurements can be performed: In addition to the longitudinal strain, transverse strains can also be recorded—for example the change in width.
-Alternatively, change in width can of course also be measured alone.
+Alternatively, change in width can naturally be measured alone.

 Two versions are available for measurement of transverse strain: